TieranChan/FYDP/WS_README.txt

 Note on APACHE
--> Root folder, everything stored in /var/www/html
+-> Put all html pages in /var/www/html/marinemuseuminfo.com/public_html Access with domainname/doc.html